The crimson wave is flooding Canada and menstruators are celebrating.

 North Island Students’ Union – Local 15 British Columbia Federation of Students – started stocking their bathrooms with Aunt Flow’s 100% organic cotton menstrual products in 2018.
 NISU serves post-secondary students, so the school currently falls outside of the ministry directive, which will serve kindergarten to grade 12.

-LONDON, ONTARIO – Free menstrual products in all arenas, community centres and pools
+LONDON, ONTARIO – Free menstrual products in all arenas, community centers and pools

 London, Ontario quickly followed British Columbia’s lead and on April 9, 2019 city council voted unanimously to provide free pads and tampons in all arenas, community centres and pools.
 Funding has not been allocated, but staff has been designated to understand cost implications and budgetary considerations.